GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/reinforcement-learning/single-host-tpu-grpo/README.md

-# Reinforcement learning with TPUs on Google Kubernetes Engine (GKE)
+# Single-host reinforcement learning with TPUs on Google Kubernetes Engine (GKE) using GRPO algorithm

 This example implements reinforcement learning using Group Relative Policy Optimization (GRPO) and MaxText on TPUs on Google Kubernetes Engine (GKE).